askbuddie/vulnerabilities/README.md

 SQL (Structured Query Language) injection is a vulnerability where an attacker can perform malicious query directly to the database resulting in compromise of whole system.
-It normally happens when an application accepts user input and takes that to query directly without any sort of sanitization and hence the databse takes it as a legitimate query and shows response based on it.
+It normally happens when an application accepts user input and takes that to query directly without any sort of sanitization and hence the databse takes it as a legitimate query and performs the task as per user input.
+An easy remediation for this is to use prepared statements or completely escape the user inputs.
 ----

 ### Cross-site Request Forgery (CSRF)